 “You can drill a small hole the size of airline tubing through the top of the cooler and attach a battery-operated air pump to keep the dissolved oxygen levels up,” he says.

 Keep Nitrifying Bacteria Alive

 In a closed system such as an aquarium, you have biological filtration taking place with nitrifying bacteria, which oxidize harmful components of fish waste and uneaten fish food in an aquarium.
 Keep your aquarium’s nitrifying bacteria wet and in a temperature-controlled environment, says Ross.
-If you have a pump on your aquarium with Bio-Balls or another type of filtration media, that’s where the nitrifying bacteria live.
+If you have a pump on your aquarium with Bio-Balls or another type of filter media, that’s where the nitrifying bacteria live.

 Here’s what Ross recommends: